telerik/blazor-docs/components/form/validation.md

 ### Fluent Validation

-You can use third-party validation libraries such as <a href="https://fluentvalidation.net/" target="_blank">FluentValidation</a> together with the Telerik Form for Blazor.
+You can use third-party validation libraries that integrate with the standard `EditContext` such as <a href="https://fluentvalidation.net/" target="_blank">FluentValidation</a> together with the Telerik Form for Blazor.

+>note Such third party tools are not included with the Telerik UI for Blazor package.
+Your project must reference their NuGet packages explicitly.
+The code snippet below will not run unless you install the an appropriate package first.
+You can find some in <a href="https://docs.fluentvalidation.net/en/latest/blazor.html" target="_blank">their official documentation</a>.

 ````CSHTML
 @* Use FluentValidation to validate a model *@